pkarsy/rfboot/help/Encryption.md

 is OK with this approach.
 Maybe later I will use a method to collect entropy at boot, so rfboot can choose a unique IV without the need to store the previous value in the EEPROM.
-The most promising method seems to be https://gist.github.com/endolith/2568571
+The most promising method seems to be:

+https://gist.github.com/endolith/2568571

 The firmware is not encrypted in the atmega flash.
 When the bootloader is first installed with